Bri-Will/class-project/README.md

 ## What data are you planning to use to answer that question?

 The data is provided as part of the Kaggle competition.
-It consists of a "destinations.csv" file which provides descriptive data about destinations the user is searching for, and training/testing data which provides information about the users' interaction with
+It consists of a "destinations.csv" file which provides descriptive data about destinations the user is searching for, and training/testing data which provides information about the users' interaction with the search results

 ## What do you know about the data so far?